 While simple business details are easy to skim past, take time to ensure fields such as your business’s name, address and phone (“NAP”) are free of typos and consistent with your existing online presence.
 Slightly differing formats of your business’s name or differing phone numbers can have a negative impact on search visibility.
 For brick and mortar businesses with multiple locations, claim a listing for each storefront to maximize visibility and ensure customers easily find the location closest to them.

 When setting up a new GBP listing or reviewing an existing profile, ensure you’ve claimed your primary business category and any related ones.
 For example, our agency selected “marketing agency” as our listing’s primary category though it is relevant and helpful for us to also have a presence for “advertising agency” to potential clients.

 Lastly, complete as many fields as are applicable to your business.
 Taking time to include items such as a well-written business description and professional photos can improve your listing’s ranking among competitors and increase the likelihood of a potential customer contacting you.

-Customer reviews are a vital part of a GMB listing, indicating to Google and potential customers the expected quality of your products and/or services.
+Customer reviews are a vital part of a GBP listing, indicating to Google and potential customers the expected quality of your products and/or services.

-A Google My Business listing is free to claim and offers significant Google presence to potential customers, especially when combined with additional SEO efforts.
-Review your business’s GMB listing(s) today to ensure information is accurate and develop a schedule to periodically check for any needed updates.
-As you post important announcements on social media, don’t forget to include relevant updates in the form of GMB posts as well.
+A Google Business Profile listing is free to claim and offers significant Google presence to potential customers, especially when combined with additional SEO efforts.
+Review your business’s GBP listing(s) today to ensure information is accurate and develop a schedule to periodically check for any needed updates.
+As you post important announcements on social media, don’t forget to include relevant updates in the form of GBP posts as well.